4+3 Early Assurance for the Doctor of Physical Therapy Degree Program

 Admitted 4+3 DPT students may attend the college of their choice, for the bachelors degree program of their choice.
 After completing their bachelors degree, 4+3 students attend SUNY Upstate for three more years of college.
 Upon successful completion of the three years of graduate work at Upstate, students will be awarded a DPT degree from SUNY Upstate Medical University.

 Students accepted under the Early Assurance program will not be required to take the GRE (Graduate Record Exam).
-Admitted Early Assurance students must complete all pre-requisite courses with a grade of "B" or higher, maintain a 3.3 cumulative GPA and a 3.3 prerequisite GPA during their first three years of college.
+Admitted Early Assurance students must complete all prerequisite courses with a grade of "C" or higher ("B" or higher preferred), and will be required to have a 3.3 cumulative and prerequisite GPA by the end of the fall semester junior year.
 Students will also need to continue working or volunteering in a physical therapy session while enrolled at their undergraduate college.

 If unsure whether to apply for 3+3 Early Assurance or 4+3 Early Assurance, we recommend applicants apply 3+3.
 Please note that applicants can not submit an application for both 3+3 and 4+3 DPT.

-High school seniors who meet the following criteria will be considered for acceptance to the 4+3 DPT program at SUNY Upstate Medical University:
+High school seniors who meet the following criteria will be considered for an interview for the 4+3 DPT program at SUNY Upstate Medical University:

 - Applicants must submit the ACT and/or the SAT: